Robust Econometrics for Growth-at-Risk: Introduction

 Given the limitations of existing methods, we propose a more robust econometric approach for analyzing these parameters.
 Unlike existing methods, our approach does not imply a constant Pareto exponent with respect to $x$.
 We provide a formal asymptotic theoretical foundation to validate our proposed method.
 Additionally, simulation studies based on data-generating processes that mimic the real-world data used in \citet{adrian2019vulnerable} demonstrate that our method consistently outperforms existing alternatives in terms of prediction accuracy.

-We analyze GaR over the long history of the U.S. economy by combining the MacroHistory dataset with supplementary historical data.
-We demonstrate that our newly proposed method provides more informative GaR predictions, better capturing financial anomalies compared to existing methods.
-Specifically, our approach successfully predicts the sharp downturn in 2009 following the 2007–2008 financial crisis, whereas predictions from the existing method remain overly modest.
-Moreover, our method's out-of-sample predicted quantiles contain the realized real GDP growth rates at frequencies close to the nominal coverage probabilities, outperforming the existing approach.
+We analyze GaR over the long history of the U.S. economy by combining the MacroHistory dataset with supplementary historical data.\footnote{\url{https://www.macrohistory.net/database/}} We demonstrate that our newly proposed method provides more informative GaR predictions, better capturing financial anomalies compared to existing methods.
+Specifically, our method's out-of-sample predicted quantiles contain the realized real GDP growth rates at frequencies close to the nominal coverage probabilities, outperforming the existing approach.

 The remainder of this paper is structured as follows.
 Section \ref{sec:existing} discusses the existing methods.
 Section \ref{sec:novel} introduces our robust approach.
 Section \ref{sec:asymptotic} develops the asymptotic theory.
 Section \ref{sec:simulation} presents simulation evidence supporting our method.
-Detailed mathematical derivations are provided in the appendix.
+Section \ref{sec:history} applies our proposed method to study the GaR in the U.S. history.
+Section \ref{sec:summary} concludes with discussions.
+Detailed mathematical derivations and additional simulations are provided in the appendix.